Mara-Li/Obsidian-Snippet-Manager/README.md

 - The **absolute** path of your vault, as : `G:\Drive\Vault`
 - A folder that contains **all** the snippet you want to get the update.
 This folder can be everywhere on your computer (yes, it can be in `.obsidian` too.).
 It will contain all folder of the snippet hosted on GitHub you want to use.
-    _In case of the folder doesn't exist, the script will create it !_
+    _In case of the folder doesn't exist, the script will create it!_

 ## How to use
 1. Adding a new repo : `obsnipe clone repository_url`
-    Additionnaly you can exclude a folder from update with adding the `--exclude` command : `obsnipe clone --excluded [repository_url]`
+    Additionally, you can exclude a folder from update with adding the `--exclude` command : `obsnipe clone --excluded [repository_url]`
 2. Updating everything : `obsnipe`
 3. Updating only a repository : `obsnipe update folder_name`
-    The foldername is the folder that you want to update the snippet !
+    The folder name is the folder that you wish to update the snippet!

 The script will :
 - Git pull
 - Git move every `.css` file in your `.obsidian/snippet` folder.

 ## Other function
-- `obsnipe list` : List all Github Repository you download.
+- `obsnipe list` : List all GitHub Repository you download.
 - `obsnipe exclude [folder_name]` : Exclude a folder from update.
 You can exclude multiple value using : `obsnipe exclude [folder1] [folder2]`

-Note : You can exclude folder from auto update using the `exclude.yml` file, placed in your Snipper Manager folder.
+Note : You can exclude a folder from auto-update using the `exclude.yml` file, placed in your Snippet Manager folder.

 # Example
 *Using [Obsidian Snippets Collection](https://github.com/Mara-Li/Obsidian-Snippet-collection)*